Conrad Balatoni

-Conrad Balatoni (born 27 January 1991) is an English professional footballer who plays as a defender for Berwick Rangers, on loan from Scottish League One club Clyde.
+Conrad Balatoni (born 27 January 1991) is an English professional footballer who plays as a defender for the Civil Service Strollers.

 He started his career in the youth teams of Heart of Midlothian.
 Having failed to break into the Hearts first team, Balatoni joined Partick Thistle in 2012 after spending two loan spells there.

 After a five-year stint with the Maryhill side, Balatoni joined Kilmarnock in 2015, then moved to Ayr United a year later.
 Short-term deals with Falkirk in the SPFL Championship and then Torquay United in the National League followed before Balatoni returned to Scottish football with Edinburgh City.
 Balatoni joined Scottish League One side Clyde in June 2021.
+Then moved to Berwick Rangers on loan and onto Civil Service Strollers.

 Career

 Hearts

 Born in Leeds, Balatoni moved to Edinburgh where he attended James Gillespies High School.
 Balatoni grew up supporting Hearts before becoming a member of the youth team.
 Balatoni was promoted to the first team squad on 12 November 2008, being named as a substitute against Hamilton but he didn't make an appearance.
 He was named on the bench on four other occasions.
-In August 2010, Balatoni was sent on loan to Partick Thistle to gain First team experience.
-On his return he was included in the first team squad to travel to Hearts pre season camp in Tuscany.
+In August 2010, Balatoni was sent on loan to Partick Thistle to gain first team experience.
+On his return he was included in the first team squad to travel to Hearts pre-season camp in Tuscany.
 In July 2011, he was sent on loan to Partick Thistle for a second spell.
-During his second term at Partick Thistle, with Hearts in financial difficulty he was informed that he was free to find a new club.
+During his second term at Partick Thistle, with Hearts in financial difficulty, he was informed that he was free to find a new club.
 Despite this he returned to Hearts at the end of his loan spell.

 On 31 January 2012, he became a free agent having negotiated an early release from his contract.
 He made no first team appearances for the club.